Pull-back of quasi-log structures: Simple connectedness of log canonical log Fano pairs

 \begin{ex} We put $X=(x^2w-zy^2=0)\subset \mathbb P^3$.
-Then $X$ is a Gorenstein Fano variety with only semi log canonical singularities.
+Then $X$ is a Gorenstein Fano variety with only semi-log canonical singularities.
 Note that $X$ is irreducible and non-normal.
 By using the van Kampen theorem, we see that $\pi_1(X)=\{1\}$. \end{ex}